FedCor: Correlation-Based Active Client Selection Strategy for Heterogeneous Federated Learning: Methodology

-In order to evaluate a client selection with Lemma~\ref{lemma2}, we first estimate the loss changes of the selected clients, and then calculate the posterior mean of the overall loss decrease.
-With the GP model introduced in Lemma~\ref{lemma1}, the posterior distribution can be calculated in a closed form.

-To efficiently solve the optimization problem in Eq.~\ref{eq:gp_objective}, we develop an iterative method and select one client in each iteration, as shown in Algorithm~\ref{alg:selection}.
+While we have get the probabilistic model to calculate the posterior expectation, it is still not determined how to predict the loss changes of the clients selected for training, namely $\Delta\bm l^{t}_{\sK_{t}}(\sK_t)$.
+Inspired by UCB methods\cite{cox1992statistical,auer2002using,srinivas2012information}, we develop an iterative method that predict the loss change and select one client in each iteration, as shown in \cref{alg:selection}.
 There are three steps in one iteration:

-\paragraph{(i) Estimation} In each iteration, we first make an estimation $\Delta \hat l^{t}_k$ for each client $k$ if it is selected.
+\textbf{(i) Prediction.} In each iteration, we first make an prediction $\Delta \hat l^{t}_k$ for each client $k$ if it is selected.
 Generally, the selected client would have a large loss decrease since it directly participate in the model update.
-So we propose the following estimation:
+Thus, we propose to use the lower confidence bound as the prediction: